chirpley/docs/docs/source/faqs.rst

 If the platform cannot valuate a Twitter-account, the user will receive a base fee.

-If there is any doubt on the authenticity of an account, the staff has the right to put the user back to basic of block completely.
+If there is any doubt on the authenticity of an account, the staff has the right to put the user back to base fee of block completely.

 Accounts will be checked regularly on the market specified.
-If the specified market differs from the content of the channel, the influencer will be set to basic fee.
+If the specified market differs from the content of the channel, the influencer will be set to base fee.

 .. raw:: html